 You might use a real estate financial calculator to check the math for this and other calculations when buying a property.

-The draw is still strong though, as rental property investing is a great tool to build wealth.
+Rental property investing is a great tool to build wealth.
 The rental property investor wants two things primarily: 1) monthly positive cash flow, and 2) value and equity appreciation.
-If the new rental home buyer takes the time and effort to learn how to do it right, they can be on their way to a portfolio of homes that will fund a lavish retirement.

 Cash Flow & Benefits